 In 2013, Lt.
 Colonel Skinner deployed to Southwest Asia where he served in Kuwait and Qatar in support of Operation Enduring Freedom.
-Mr. Skinner, a resident of Mountain Brook, Alabama, is also active in his community where he served as the President of the St. Francis Xavier Catholic Church Pastoral Council, worked with the Boy Scouts of America as Cubmaster of Cub Scout Pack 63 and Assistant Scoutmaster at Boy Scout Troop 28, served as a board member of SCI of Alabama, Inc., a conservation organization, and currently serves as a board member of Alabama Chapter of the Coastal Conservation Association.
+Mr. Skinner is a resident of Mountain Brook, Alabama, but he has also spent over 45 years coming to his family’s home on Lookout Mountain in Mentone, Alabama.
+Mr. Skinner is active in his community where, among other things, he served as the President of the St. Francis Xavier Catholic Church Pastoral Council, worked with the Boy Scouts of America as Cubmaster of Cub Scout Pack 63 and Assistant Scoutmaster at Boy Scout Troop 28, served as a board member of SCI of Alabama, Inc., a conservation organization, and currently serves as the Chapter President of the Birmingham Chapter and Secretary of the state Board of Directors of the Coastal Conservation Association of Alabama, Inc.

 Cherokee Ward Wooley— Partner